oracle/node-oracledb/doc/src/api_manual/oracledb.rst

         .. versionadded:: 6.5

-Note that the values for these constants changed in node-oracledb 4.0.
+.. versionchanged:: 4.0

+    The values of the constants were changed.
+This change is not applicable to the constants introduced after node-oracledb 4.0.

 .. _oracledbconstantsnodbtype: